jimboy3100/jimboy3100.github.io/ogario/protocols/Legendworld.md

 ### No Impact on Other Game Modes

-- Opcode 200 is custom to LegendWorld; no other server sends it
+- Opcode 200 is custom to Expanding Land; no other server sends it
 - All rendering is gated behind `LM.mapEvent.active === true`
 - `handleMapEvent()` is never called unless opcode 200 is received